redconOne/my-site/content/blogs/TwoSum.md

 linear o(n).
 Nice!
 That's the first LeetCode down!
 Now, from here, we could continue on to LeetCode 2, which is Add Two Numbers, but, despite that one being pretty fun, it is also a medium difficulty, which I think we'll save for a bit later.
-Lets instead look forward to tackling LeetCode 9 - Palindrome Number next.
-See you then!
+Lets instead look forward to tackling
+<a href='/PalindromeNumber.md'>LeetCode 9 - Palindrome Number</a> next.
+See you
+then!